Table of Contents

 • Typical cases: Exhibits, equipment, merchandise, etc.

-• Steps: Create an object mobile capture task
+• Steps: Create object mobile collection task

-Mapping status explanation
+Mapping status description

 Mapping status Description Recommended action